Research: Interactive Installations

 Transmedia Conference, University of Southern California, 2012.

-Memoria Barrial is a new installation in the Buenos Aires Subway, created by Fabian Wagmister with technology conceived by Jeff Burke and built by Zening Qu, James Dellemonico, Taylor Fitz-Gibbon, Santiago Núñez and others at REMAP and cheLA.
+Memoria Barrial is an installation in the Buenos Aires Subway, created by Fabian Wagmister with technology conceived by Jeff Burke and built by Zening Qu, James Dellemonico, Taylor Fitz-Gibbon, Santiago Núñez and others at REMAP and cheLA.
 The interactive, multi-projector installation explores a 3D dimensional space containing media artifacts from the history of Parque Patricios, the neighborhood of the newest Subte station in Buenos Aires.

 Buenos Aires, 2011.